anabeloff/RNAseqFun/README.md

 ```

-Further functionality of `RNAseqFungi` includes Hierarchical clustering analysis using `clusterGenes` function (see manual and notebooks Part 4 for more details). `clusterGenes` function outputs dataframe with clustering results and plot using `pheatmap` package.
+Further functionality of `RNAseqFungi` includes Hierarchical clustering analysis using `clusterGenes` function (see manual Part 4 for more details). `clusterGenes` function outputs dataframe with clustering results and plot using `pheatmap` package.

 Also, package includes several general usage functions to work with standard data formats.
 For example, manual includes instrustions to assign annotation from BLAST to a specific gene IDs from GFF file.
 Resulting annotation table then can be provided as an option to `clusterGenes` function.